awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/services-rds.md

 When you activate the detector, it uses data from several intervals to learn, before attempting to find anomalies\.
 For a five minute interval, the training process takes approximately one day\.
 Training time varies [depending on the detector's interval](gettingstarted-quotas.md#gettingstarted-quotas-coldstart)\.

 **Note**
 When you add an Amazon RDS dataset to your detector, the Lookout for Metrics console creates a [service role](permissions-service.md) with permission to use the database secret and monitor Amazon RDS resources\.
+Lookout for Metrics also creates up to two [elastic network interfaces](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html), which allow it to connect to your VPC to access your database\.
+When you delete the detector, Lookout for Metrics deletes the network interfaces\.

 For more information about Amazon RDS, see [Getting started with Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html) in the Amazon RDS User Guide\.